Meet our team of changemakers

 I write comedy songs on the ukulele to make myself laugh.
 They sometimes make other people laugh too.

 Jane’s role is to bring partners, stakeholders and changemakers together to design and deliver practical and creative solutions to the complex issue of plastic pollution.
-With over 20 years’ experience across commercial, public and not-for-profit sectors, Jane’s mission is to unlock innovative, disruptive and impactful campaigning and fundraising opportunities like our ground-breaking research project Food To Go: Good to go? in 2020.
+With over 20 years’ experience across commercial, public and not-for-profit sectors, Jane’s mission is to unlock innovative, disruptive and impactful campaigning and fundraising opportunities.

 What’s a fun fact about you?